What Is an IOL?

 The monofocal lens is designed to improve visual clarity at a single distance, usually farther distance versus up-close vision.
 This IOL is believed to provide the clearest image but leaves a patient needing eyeglasses for certain tasks.
 Multifocal IOLs are designed to improve near, intermediate, and distant vision.
 This choice is appealing for people who desire to see without the need for corrective lenses. , making this choice appealing for people with presbyopia, or age-related farsightedness.
 Multifocal IOLs are more likely to produce halos than monofocal IOLs.

 Toric IOLs are monofocal lenses, but they work differently than the monofocal intraocular lens.
 A Toric lens is made to correct astigmatism, a common refractive error in which the spherical curvature of the front of the eye is astigmatic.
-To accurately focus light on the retina to correct astigmatism.
+IOLs focus light on the retina, often enabling patients to see clearly in the distance or at near without corrective lens.
 This IOL is implanted using special marks that align the lens at the appropriate part of the eye.

 Risks of Monofocal IOLs